Mountain Biking in the Little Belts

 Ride Highlights: Fast descents, great views and meadows full of wildflowers.

-Share the Trail: Ranch Creek Road is open to motorized travel.
+Share the Trail: The Ranch Creek road is open to motorized travel.

-A demanding climb to the top of Porphyry Peak, but well worth it for the stunning views, the fun rolling trail along the Mizpah ridgeline and the
+A demanding climb to the top of Porphyry Peak, but well worth it for the great views, the fun rolling trail along the Mizpah ridge line and the

-The ride begins at the top of King's Hill Pass on U.S. 89, climbing up Porphyry Road (F.S.
-Road #838, west side of the highway) to the summit of Showdown Montana Ski Area.
+The ride begins at the top of King's Hill Pass on US 89, climbing up Porphyry Road (F.S. road #838, west side of highway) to the summit of Showdown Montana Ski Area.
 At the summit, take a well-deserved rest at the Porphyry Peak Fire Lookout, which offers commanding views of central Montana.
 From the summit, head south on the Mizpah Ridge Trial #780, marked by blue diamonds.
 The trail has several steep descents before traveling across the top of the Mizpah Bowls.
-At the top of the bowl is an Adirondack shelter, perfect for a rest-stop or picnic.
+At the top of the bowl is an Adirondack shelter, perfect for a rest-stop/picnic.
 Continue south across the clearings to the trail.